Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Existing THz MIMO Arrays

-\end{spacing} To sum up, some promising fabrication techniques for implementing UM-MIMO antenna arrays have been developed in the THz range, and future research aspects include i) improving the dynamic beamforming capabilities of the THz arrays, including adjustment accuracy and scanning range, ii) increasing the size of the antenna array and push it to the level of thousands of elements, iii) and mutual coupling effects caused by large-scale integration.
+To sum up, some promising fabrication techniques for implementing UM-MIMO antenna arrays have been developed in the THz range, and future research may focus on seeking potential solutions for better beam flexibility as well as a larger array size, e.g., i) improving the dynamic beamforming capabilities of the THz arrays, including adjustment accuracy and scanning range, ii) increasing the size of the antenna array and pushing it to the level of thousands of elements, iii) and mutual coupling effects caused by large-scale integration.